Security-Onion-Solutions/securityonion-docs/Squert.rst

 Time Interval
 -------------

 The default view shows alerts from today.
-To show older alerts, click "INTERVAL", then click the 2 right arrows, set your custom date, and click Squert's refresh button (two circular arrows).
+To show older alerts, click ``INTERVAL``, then click the 2 right arrows, set your custom date, and click Squert's refresh button (two circular arrows).

 Timeplot
 --------

-| The timeplot at the top of the EVENTS page, represents events as they occur each day.
+| The timeplot at the top of the ``EVENTS`` page, represents events as they occur each day.
 | In summary, the timeplot:

 -  plots the raw number of events on a per minute basis.